 We should finish our daily hikes around 4-5 pm, giving you time to wash up, relax, and enjoy views of Mont Blanc and the surrounding scenery.
 After that, we’ll enjoy dinner together at our inn or a local restaurant.
 These are multi-course feasts, featuring delicious local French and Italian specialties.
 A hearty meal and good conversation provide a satisfying end to our day.
 We will leave one dinner in Courmayeur free, giving you a chance to explore on your own.

 For those without the time to devote to the full Tour of Mont Blanc, you are welcome to join us for half the tour.
-The southern route starts in Chamonix and leads through remote landscapes on the way to Courmayeur.
+The southern route, the TMB South, starts in Chamonix and leads through remote landscapes on the way to Courmayeur.
 It’s a beautiful route, and is a good choice for strong hikers who want a fairly strenuous experience.
-The northern route begins in Courmayeur and crosses through Switzerland before dropping down to Chamonix.
+The northern route, our TMB North, begins in Courmayeur and crosses through Switzerland before dropping down to Chamonix.
 This is a better choice for people who would like a more moderate inn-to-inn experience.
 Both stand alone as a beautiful tour in their own right, with plenty of great hiking, wonderful views, and pleasant surprises along the way.
-The tour cost for a 6 day/5 night half TMB is $2695/person.

 Chamonix – Arrive in Geneva, and transfer to Chamonix, the world-famous resort and mountaineering center in France.